-It is said that if you try and try again, that you will eventually get it right.
-And that is true.
-If you keep trying, things will eventually go your way, or you will eventually start performing better.
+Let’s talk a little about the word that probably pops up most when researching leadership literature: “Persistence.”
+It is said that if you try and try again, you will eventually get it right.
+If you keep trying, things will eventually go your way, or you will ultimately start performing better.
 Right?

-The thing about persistence is that it not only includes “trying again and again”, but also that you should prepare in between tries, too.
-This is the most crucial part of persistence, yet most people don’t see it.
+The thing about persistence is that it not only includes “trying again and again,” but also that you should prepare in between tries, too.
+This is the most crucial part, yet most people don’t do it.

-As babies, all of us started off lying flat on our backs for a few months, observing others and processing their movements.
-We start to realize that others are moving around and decide that we also want freedom through autonomy.
-We drink and eat as our bodies grow stronger over the next few months.
-After “collecting knowledge” on movement, we want to try it ourselves and start making attempts.
-The result is crawling.
-None of us crawl on our first try, instead we try, observe, learn and implement through trying again.
+As babies, we started off by lying down flat for a few months, observing others, and processing their movements.
+We learned that others were moving around and observed how.
+We knew that we also wanted this kind of freedom.
+After “collecting knowledge” on movement, we tried it ourselves and started making attempts.
+The result was crawling.
+None of us crawled on our first attempt; instead, we tried, observed, learned, and implemented with our next effort.

-If we did not learn from each fall, changed our thinking and adjusted our methods, none of us would be walking today.
-We would be too scared, because we would keep bumping into things and fall over all the time.
-We would have given up on walking long ago and would be dragging our bodies around.
+If we did not learn from each fall, changed our plan, and adjusted our methods, none of us would be walking today.
+We would have given up on walking long ago.

 We can no longer afford to give up easily.
-The job market has become too competitive and living a good life has become too expensive.
+Employability has become competitive, and living a good life has become expensive.

-We owe it to ourselves and our dependents to be (properly) persistent.
-Always.
+We owe it to ourselves and our families to be (properly) persistent.